SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-31-coronavirus-mutation-vs-vaccine.md

 horizontal axis.
 So the curves actually are more or less similar in Figures 2 H &amp; J.
-No, I dunno why they did that; it seems at least worthy of a [Boston _Car Talk_ "dope-slap"](https://www.bostonglobe.com/ideas/2015/04/25/car-talk-lives-dictionary/6Ah5sXEGHIbGmR9FDkj5nK/story.html) from the journal's referees.
+No, I dunno why they did that; it seems at least worthy of a [Boston _Car Talk_ "dope-slap"](https://www.bostonglobe.com/ideas/2015/04/25/car-talk-lives-dictionary/6Ah5sXEGHIbGmR9FDkj5nK/story.html) from the journal's referees: make the axes mean the same thing in the same direction!
 But then, I'm a grumpy old retired scientist who apparently entertains dope-slap fantasies.
 So there's that much in their defense.)

 Without getting out in the weeds of detail on what these curves mean (though that's a